xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <a name="MT4109"></a>

 ### MT4109: Failed to compile the generated registrar code.
-Please file a bug report at https://github.com/xamarin/xamarin-macios/issues/new

 Failed to compile the generated code for the registrar.
 The build log will contain the output from the native compiler, explaining why the code isn't compiling.